XMPro/Multi-Agent/src/team_manifests/advanced_predictive_maintenance_team.md

 ### Business Objective

-The primary business objective for implementing the Advanced Predictive Maintenance MAGS solution is to maximize the efficiency, reliability, and transparency of maintenance operations in industrial settings.
-This solution aims to transform reactive maintenance practices into proactive and predictive strategies, ensuring optimal equipment performance and minimizing unplanned downtime.
+The primary business objective for implementing the Advanced Predictive Maintenance MAGS team is to maximize the efficiency, reliability, and transparency of maintenance operations in industrial settings.
+This team aims to transform reactive maintenance practices into proactive and predictive strategies, ensuring optimal equipment performance and minimizing unplanned downtime.

 ### Key Goals